 This is the toughest question to answer, both because price has never been a part of what few foldable iPhone rumors there are — another sign that the iPhone Flip will be shipping later rather than sooner — and because the device's cost will largely depend on how Apple approaches the design.

 If Apple opts for a smaller and cheaper foldable, the phone's price may not be a far cry from premium handsets like the $1,099 iPhone 14 Pro Max.
 However, if the foldable iPhone is intended as a phone that can become a tablet when needed, like the Galaxy Z Fold 4, it's certainly possible the price could well exceed those of Apple's more conventional smartphones, perhaps pushing, or exceeding, the dreaded $2,000 mark.

 iPhone Flip: The competition

-If the iPhone Flip doesn't arrive until this year, Apple will certainly be giving its rivals a head start on the foldable phone front.
+If the iPhone Flip doesn't arrive until next year, Apple will certainly be giving its rivals a head start on the foldable phone front.
 Samsung is now up to its fourth version of the Galaxy Z Fold and there's a new Galaxy Z Flip, too.
-Samsung reports some success with foldable phone sales, and you can understand why, since the last two Flip models have cost less than $1,000.
+The Galaxy Z Fold 5 and Galaxy Z Flip 5 are expected to ship later this year.

 As should be clear by now, we still have to see whether anyone outside of Samsung can succeed with foldable phones.
 But that shouldn't dissuade Apple, which has rarely been first-to-market with its landmark products.
 Typically, Apple only launches devices like the iPod, iPhone and iPad when it feels that its addressed the shortcomings of similar devices.
 You could see the company take a similar tack with the iPhone Flip.

 iPhone Flip outlook